 - a) Members of a National team, who have processed only one model aircraft each, may make use of the second model aircraft processed by another member of the same team.
 However, once that model has been used by a team member in that competition, it may not be used by any other competitor.
 If that team member did not process the model aircraft in the first place, then it must be re-registered and re-marked appropriately.
-This is the responsibility of the team manager. - b) For transmitter and FM frequency control see Section 4B, paragraph B.11. - c) The draw for flight order will be done for each flight line, so that FM frequencies are separated with two competitors in between.
+This is the responsibility of the team manager. - b) Only spread spectrum radio control systems are allowed. - c) The draw for flight order will be done for each flight line.
 Team members will not be drawn to fly directly after each other.
 Team members on separate flight lines will be separated by at least two competitors.
 Competitor identification numbers will only be assigned after this flight order draw, by competitor group, and in numerical ascending order. - d) For flights two, three and four of the preliminary rounds the flight order will start 1⁄4, 1⁄2 and 3⁄4 down the flight order respectively.
 Organisers must take care to avoid a flight draw which will cause competitors to fly at approximately the same time each day. - e) The flight order for the first semi-finals round will also be by random draw.
 The second semi-finals flight will start 1⁄2 down the semi-finals flight order. - f) The flight order for the first round of the finals will be established by a random draw as above.
-The flight order for flights two, three and four will start 1⁄4, 1⁄2 and 3⁄4 down the finals flight order with decimals rounded-up. - g) Competitors must be called by a flight line official at least five minutes before they are required to occupy the starting area. - h) If the FM frequency is clear the competitor or his team manager will be allowed to collect the FM transmitter from the transmitter pound.
-The competitor and his helper(s) then occupy the starting area so that a radio check can be performed to verify the correct functioning of the radio control equipment.
-If there is a FM frequency conflict, the competitor must be allowed a maximum of one minute for a radio check before the beginning of the starting time. - i) The time keeper will audibly notify the competitor when the minute is finished and immediately begin timing the starting time. - j) According to paragraph 5.1.2., the voltage of the propulsion battery of electric powered models, must be checked by an official in the preparation area before the starting time is started. - k) For electric powered models, the electric power circuit(s) must not be physically connected, before the starting time is begun and must be physically disconnected immediately after landing. - I) A competitor is allowed two (2) minutes of starting time and eight (8) minutes of flying time for each flight.
+The flight order for flights two, three and four will start 1⁄4, 1⁄2 and 3⁄4 down the finals flight order with decimals rounded-up. - g) Competitors must be called by a flight line official at least five minutes before they are required to occupy the starting area. - h) The competitor and his helper(s) then occupy the starting area so that a radio check can be performed to verify the correct functioning of the radio control equipment.
+The competitor must be allowed a maximum of one minute for a radio check before the beginning of the starting time. - i) The time keeper will audibly notify the competitor when the minute is finished and immediately begin timing the starting time. - j) According to paragraph 5.1.2., the voltage of the propulsion battery of electric powered models, must be checked by an official in the preparation area before the starting time is started. - k) For electric powered models, the electric power circuit(s) must not be physically connected, before the starting time is begun and must be physically disconnected immediately after landing. - I) A competitor is allowed two (2) minutes of starting time and eight (8) minutes of flying time for each flight.
 The timing of an attempt starts when the contest director, or timekeeper, gives an instruction to the competitor to start and the 2-min starting time begins.
 The openly displayed timing device/clock will be re-started to count the 8-min flying time when the model aircraft has been placed in the take-off circle.
 If the model aircraft is not placed with its wheels in the starting circle before/at the expiration of the 2-minute starting time, the contest director/time keeper will advise the competitor and helper that the flight may not proceed.
 The flight shall score zero points.